Siyarbekir47/L2Javascript/README.md

-Learning the basics of JS, to fully understand React-Native Progress so far:
+Learning the basics of JS, to fully understand React-Native,

+Progress so far:
 1. JavaScript    😁
 2. TypeScript    ❌